 I already had a post with Montessori-Inspired Earth Day Activities.
-Today, I have a link to some continent activities that would add to a study of the earth in preparation for Earth Day.
+Today, I have links to some continent activities that would add to a study of the earth in preparation for Earth Day.
 The Montessori world (continent) map is an important part of the Montessori geography curriculum.

 Making a Continent Map

 The Felt Continents Map in the photo is from United Montessori Association.
 (Note: The blog is no longer available.)
 This activity is a DIY version of the Montessori continent map.
 It can be made with wool felt and doesn’t require carpentry skills.
 It could be mounted on a wooden board.
 Foam board would work well also.